seananderson/portfolio-review/ms.md

 # Outlook

-Ecological portfolio theory is still a young discipline and there exist many important future questions to address: For example:
+The application of portfolios concepts to ecological systems is still a young discipline and there exist many important future questions to address: For
+example:

 1. Across taxa, geography, and time, how pervasive is the stabilizing ecological portfolio effect and what factors affect its strength?
 Recent